Illustration of four paper scoring methods used in bindery/finishing

 Four Types of Scoring

-Whether you are a beginner or an expert, it’s always a good idea to stay up to date on the basics of bindery production.
-From learning about the equipment to how the machines run, it's important to have a general understanding of the industry.
-Below, we have provided a list of the four basic types of scoring in the bindery and finishing industry.
+Whether you’re a beginner or an expert, it’s smart to stay current on the basics of bindery production.
+From understanding the equipment to how each machine runs, a solid grasp of fundamentals goes a long way.
+Below are the four common scoring methods used in bindery and finishing.

-This style of scoring is used when trying to fold multiple sheets.
-For example, the final folds on the 8 and 16-page signature.
-There are a few ways to accomplish this type of score.
-It can be set up with the score blade riding on a rubber tire or the blade can be positioned between two lower collars.
-This style of scoring will work on both coated and uncoated stocks.
+Used when folding multiple sheets—such as the final folds on 8- and 16-page signatures.
+The score can be set with the blade riding on a rubber tire or positioned between two lower collars.
+This method works on both coated and uncoated stocks.

 Wet Score